PabloLE10/RelishTest/README.md

 5. Finally the user validates the final price in the shopping cart matches the price of the selected product.

 ## Test Data
+username: standard_user
+password: secret_sauce
+product: Sauce Labs Backpack
+price: $29.99

 ## Expected Results
+The total amount in the shopping cart must be $29.99 which is the value of the product Sauce Labs Backpack